 One of the afternoon speakers is the First Minister of the Loyalist party here in the North, David Trimble.
 Like the Dalai Lama, he is a Nobel Prize Winner.
 When he steps out onto the dirt in his business suit and polished black shoes, Trimble sports a white scarf of blessing around his neck, given to him by the Dalai Lama.
 He tells us, “people here are ready to settle old differences because we see our common humanity.”
 Turning to the Dalai Lama, seated beside him, he smiles and says, “Your visit will be remembered as offering a positive contribution to the way of peace.”

 I am sitting next to an old woman from West Belfast who has been telling me about the terror of “the Troubles.”
 After I had played Kyo Rei and sat down, she whispered to me, “I moved here from the south twenty years ago.
 My brother was wounded in the Troubles, but you have to trust that the Holy Spirit will help.
 Well, sometimes, you don’t trust, but you try to help anyway.”
 She closes her eyes and shakes her head slowly from side to side.
-I want her to find peace with her neighbors.

 When Seamus Mallon, the Deputy First Minister of Northern Ireland comes forward and looks up into the spotlights I know what he sees—partly blinded by the intense light, all these meditators are a ghostly presence, like a crowd of witnesses hovering over the ground.
 What is he thinking?
 Does he sense the intensity of hope in this room?
 When it comes to the hard questions of war and peace, can these politicians be influenced by spiritual forces?
-I know I won’t have an opportunity to ask them directly.
+I know I won’t have an opportunity to ask these leaders directly.
 They are whisked in and out by their security people.
 Seamus says only “I am proud and honored that you, your Holiness, are here.
 Your symbolic walk through the Peaceline today points us to the way of friendship.
 We have seen violence.
 You have seen violence.
 We must not forget those who have died and suffered, and yet we must leave the past behind, to make a fresh start.
 You have helped us to do this.
 When you, your Holiness, leave these shores, you leave as a friend”.

 Finally, Peter Mandelson, the controversial British Secretary of State for Northern Ireland stands to say, “We are here because so many leaders have taken risks with their parties, constituents, and communities.
 They have paid a big price for their leadership.
 You only have to think about how life in Northern Ireland has been transformed, and how much is at stake if we slip backward.”
 Everyone in the room knows what he means.
 In past weeks, newspaper headlines feature renewed violence between Palestinians and Israelis.